Quick-start

 IMG10.png

-Add the IP and port information to your web scraper, anti-detect browser, proxy manager, or any other tool, and save your proxy configuration.
+Add the HOST and port information to your web scraper, anti-detect browser, proxy manager, or any other tool, and save your proxy configuration.
 All requests sent from the IP addresses you whitelisted will go through IPRoyal proxies according to your configuration settings.

 We’ll use Windows 11 proxy settings as an example.
 Alternatively, you can use our browser extensions (available for Chrome and Firefox) or check out our integration guides for specific operating systems and software.